jordancccac/fall21python2_jc/Pandas_tutoring_project/Quick_Reference.md

                 a.Can be created in the dataframe statement or an object can be passed as an argument

-                b.It can take many forms, including a dictionary, list of dictionaries, and a Numpy ndarray,
+                b.It can take many forms, including a dictionary, list of dictionaries, and a Numpy ndarray

- See further introduction at: (https://pandas.pydata.org/docs/user_guide/dsintro.html)

         •   Example code:
  ![Data Frame Image.io](/Pandas_tutoring_project/images/Picture2.jpg "Data Frame Image")

+ See further introduction at: (https://pandas.pydata.org/docs/user_guide/dsintro.html)
 ## Indexing
     •   Indices can be 0-based integers, or customized strings, integers, and floats using the keyword argument "index"